Japan investigators raid Dentsu in widening Olympic probe

 Takahashi, in custody since August, had tremendous influence over running the Olympics.
 The bribes he is alleged to have taken total more than 190 million yen ($1.4 million).

-Dentsu did not immediately respond to requests for comment.
+“We continue to fully cooperate with this investigation,” Dentsu’s corporate communications office said in a statement.

 Cerespo, an event company that Japanese reports said also was raided on suspicion of involvement in bid-rigging, did not have an immediate comment.

 Tokyo prosecutors do not comment on such daily news developments.
 But Deputy Chief Prosecutor Hiroshi Morimoto told reporters recently that the investigation was continuing on the Olympics.